projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 -  The rKey protection is very critical in this system.
 If the key is leaked, an attacker can change/overwrite the data on RPMB, bypassing the "tamper-resistant & anti-replay" capability.
--  Typically, the vRPMB module in DM process of SOS system can filter data access, i.e. it doesn't allow one UOS to perform read/write access to the data from another UOS VM.
+-  Typically, the vRPMB module in DM process of Service VM system can filter data access, i.e. it doesn't allow one User VM to perform read/write access to the data from another User VM.
-   If the vRPMB module in DM process is compromised, a UOS could change/overwrite the secure data of other UOSs.
+   If the vRPMB module in DM process is compromised, a User VM could change/overwrite the secure data of other User VMs.

-Keeping SOS system as secure as possible is a very important goal in the system security design.
-In practice, the SOS designer and implementer should obey these following rules (and more):
+Keeping Service VM system as secure as possible is a very important goal in the system security design.
+In practice, the Service VM designer and implementer should obey these following rules (and more):

--  Make sure the SOS is a closed system and doesn't allow users to install any unauthorized 3rd party software or components.
+-  Make sure the Service VM is a closed system and doesn't allow users to install any unauthorized 3rd party software or components.
 -  External peripherals are constrained.
 -  Enable kernel-based hardening techniques, e.g., dm-verity (to make